materialscloud-org/big-map-archive/README.md

 - deleting a community logo (DELETE, /api/communities/<community_id>/logo)
 - creating a featured community entry (POST, /api/communities/<community_id>/featured).

+In addition,
-In addition, any users who do not belong to the specified community should get permission denied (status code: 403) when attempting to do the following:
+- Users who do not belong to the specified community should get permission denied (status code: 403) when attempting to do the following:
   - retrieving a community's metadata (GET, /api/communities/<community_id>)
-- retrieving a community's logo (GET, /api/communities/<community_id>/logo)
+  - retrieving a community's logo (GET, /api/communities/<community_id>/logo).

+- Users should only see the communities that they belong to, when searching communities (GET, /api/communities), since all communities are expected to have hidden visibility.

+- Unauthenticated users should get permission denied (status code: 403) when trying to do the following:
   - searching communities (GET, /api/communities)
-- searching the user's communities (GET, /api/user/communities)
   - searching the featured communities (GET, /api/communities/featured)
   - retrieving the featured community entries (GET, /api/communities/<community_id>/featured).